MrAfitol/DiscordIntegration/README.md

 1. Run `cd path/to/bot` replacing `path/to/bot` with the path of where the extracted bot is located.
 2. Run `./DiscordIntegration.Bot-Linux`.
+2.2 Remember to give it permissions with chmod 774 `./DiscordIntegration.Bot`

 ## How configure the execution of game commands through Discord